Yai! Nee Romba Azhaga Irukey!: Plot

 Raji realises that Hari is a very good guy.
 In spite of she rejecting him, he has always helped her and is still in love with her.
 She falls for him.
 Hari is stabbed by some goons with whom he fought earlier.
 He is hospitalised.

 But at the same time Raji's parents are preparing for her match making.
 Raji confesses to her father that she wants to marry Hari.
 At that moment, she gets a call from a hospital informing her about Hari's accident.
 Raji rushes to the hospital where the doctor informs her that Hari will be treated for his stab wounds, but he cannot be treated for his cancer, which is in the last stage.
 Raji cries over his sick bed, finally accepting his proposal.
 To this Hari smiles mischievously and the doctor reveals that he does not have cancer, they just played a prank to tease her.
 Hari and Raji hug each other.

 Production

-Jyothika was to pair up with Shaam for the film but she was replaced by Sneha at Shaam's request, who later teamed up with Shaam in ABCD (2005) and Inbaa (2008).
+Jyothika was to pair up with Shaam for the film but she was replaced by Sneha at Shaam's request, who later teamed up with Shaam in ABCD (2005) and Inba (2008).
 The makers chose to shoot the song "Thottu Thottu" in Syria, with the ancient ruins of Palmyra used as the backdrop.
-It became the last Tamil film to shoot at the premises, before it was destroyed by the ISIS during 2015.